CyranoChen/time-recording-chatbot-scp/README.md

 Give a name to your app on the [manifest.yml](manifest.yml)

-Then set the global variables configuration in [manifest] It also requires a [SAP Leonardo API Key](https://api.sap.com/api/sap_service_ticketing_classification_api/overview) which you can retrive **AFTER** login into the API Hub and clicking on GET API KEY.
+Then set the global variables configuration in [manifest] It also requires a [SAP Leonardo API Key](https://api.sap.com/api/sap_service_ticketing_classification_api/overview) which you can retrive **AFTER** login into the API Hub and clicking on GET API KEY in your preferences.

 ```sh
 LEON_APIKEY: <-- YOUR OWN LEONARDO API KEY-->